ivanreese/dotfiles/README.md

 # Now set up the dotfiles
 # If hub asks for credentials, username is `ivanreese`
-# For password, use a token: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
+# For password, you have to use a token: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
+# The token issue is explained here: https://github.com/github/hub/issues/2655
+# Note that hub is no longer officially supported, so it might break in the future
 hub clone git@github.com:ivanreese/dotfiles.git ~/.dotfiles cd ~/.dotfiles source bootstrap.sh